ganeshvedula/Text-Analytics-and-Sentimental-Analysis/README.md

 # Text-Analytics-and-Sentimental-Analysis
-Sentiment analysis is a technology of increasing importance in the modern society as it allows individuals and organizations to detect trends in public opinion by analyzing social media content
+Sentiment analysis is a technology of increasing importance in the modern society as it allows individuals and organizations to detect trends in public opinion by analyzing social media content.
+As the airline industry become increasingly competitive, airline companies are always trying their best to satisfy customer experience.
+Through sentiment analysis, these companies can obtain information on customers’ overall satisfaction and adopt business strategies to address aspects with low satisfaction.